Advertisement

 Risk factors for Legionnaires' disease

-The disease doesn't affect everyone who comes into contact with the bacteria, but those most at risk are people whose immune systems are compromised in some way.
+The disease doesn’t affect everyone who comes into contact with the bacteria, in fact most people who are exposed to Legionella bacteria will not become infected.
+However, those most at risk are people whose immune systems are compromised in some way.
 At higher risk are:

-• people with a medical condition that impairs the body's defence mechanism, or who are taking drugs that suppress the immune system, for example if you have had a transplant.
+- people with a medical condition that impairs the body’s defence mechanism such as cancer, or who are taking drugs that suppress the immune system, for example if you have had a transplant.

 Legionnaires' disease symptoms

 For several days during the incubation period of the disease, you may feel tired and weak.
 The incubation period can be between 2 to 14 days after being exposed to the bacteria.
-A dry cough can be the first sign and most of those admitted to hospital have a high fever.
-Other signs and symptoms of Legionnaires' disease may include:
+Symptoms are usually similar to those of a severe flu and may include:

 Diagnosis of Legionnaires' disease